 UPDATE: With the release of more content my opinion of Hulk has shifted and I need to revisit the review.
-Everything contained here is true, but Hulks four card hand combined with the cost of his cards makes him inconsistent in tougher scenarios.
-The pack is still worth picking up, but my score would probably be lower.
+Everything contained here is true, but Hulk’s four-card hand combined with the cost of his cards makes him inconsistent in tougher scenarios.
+The pack is still worth picking up due to the rest of the cards, however.
+You can read about what I mean in my piece on Fixing The Imbalance In Marvel Champions.

 The Hulk is an incredibly aggressive hero to the surprise of no one, he can deal out powerful attacks and take them in return.
 He has a whopping 18 hit points that can be augmented higher with Immovable Object.
 He starts with three attack, and his kit is mostly about doing what Hulk does best, smash.